Reactive Dog Training Upper West Side

 Our dog would lose it at the Riverside Park entrance every single morning.
 Other dogs, cyclists, strollers — it didn’t matter.
 After working with PJH on that exact entrance, she walks in like it’s nothing.
 I still can’t believe it.

-Megan L. — Riverside Drive
+— Megan L., Riverside Drive

 We live in a pre-war building on West 86th.
 Narrow hallways, one elevator, neighbors with dogs on every floor.
-PJH trained us inside the building — in our actual elevator.
-That's what made the difference.
+Pepe trained us inside the building — in our actual elevator.
+That’s what made the difference.

-Tom & Rachel K. — West 86th Street
+— Tom & Rachel K., West 86th Street

-Diana F. — Central Park West
+— Diana F., Central Park West

 Biscuit was impossible near cyclists on the Riverside path.
 Now I can take him on a Saturday when it’s packed.
 The change happened faster than I expected once we started working in the park itself.

-Carlos M. — West 79th Street
+— Carlos M., West 79th Street

-How Reactive Training on the Upper West Side Works
+How reactive training on the Upper West Side works

 We walk your dog’s actual UWS route — from your building door to your park entrance — and observe where breakdown happens in real time.
 We map the specific trigger points: the clustering spot at the Riverside 79th Street entrance, the blind corner at Columbus and 83rd, the elevator floor where your neighbor’s dog boards every morning.
 That map is the training plan.